-Tipping waiters and baristas is not a common practice in Iran, but in some posh restaurants and cafes you may find a tip box for voluntary gratuities.
-Also, some upscale restaurants may charge a 10% gratuity in the name of ‘service fee’.
+Tipping waiters and baristas is not a common practice in Iran, but in some posh restaurants and cafes, you may find a tip box for voluntary gratuities.
+Also, some upscale restaurants may charge a 10% gratuity in the name of a ‘service fee’.

 Tipping in Iran, however, makes more sense in other contexts.
 For instance, tipping a hotel porter or someone who guides you through a street or helps you with your luggage is completely normal.

 Ta’arof: a gesture of politeness in Iran that confuses every tourist

 When giving money to someone in Iran, no matter it’s a tip or the amount you have to pay for something, the recipient may refuse it initially.
 Well, you shouldn’t thank him/her and put the money back in your wallet, you should insist because he/she is most probably ‘ta’arofing’.